Kindly read the latest Travel Advice dated 12 August 2022 above.

 Zanzibar airport as well as Dar es Salaam airport have x-ray machines.
 Every piece of luggage is thoroughly checked.
 Please do not take any chances.

 Please do walk through the villages.
-Zanzibaris are wonderful and hospitable people, super friendly, they smile with their eyes (dress code in villages is a bit more relaxed than in Stone Town).
-You will be greeted by hundreds of “Jambo” (hello) while you walk through the village, please do reply “Jambo”!
+Zanzibaris are wonderful and hospitable people, super friendly, they smile with their eyes (dress code in villages is a bit more relaxed than in Stone Town but please do not walk through the villages in a bikini!).
+You will be greeted with plenty of “Jambo” (hello) while you walk through the village, please do reply “Jambo”!
 It would be rude not to.

 At the beach / in the ocean: